AUTOMATIC1111/stable-diffusion-webui/DIFFUSERS.md

 ## Todo

 - sdxl model
 - new schedulers
 - settings -> schedulers
+- no idea if sd21 works out-of-the-box

 ## Limitations